 program_id is a required body parameter.

-The combination of these two parameters in the request indicates that Bond will do a verification check on a particular customer on behalf of a particular bank partnered with the brand.
+The combination of these two parameters in the request indicate that Bond will do a verification check on a particular customer on behalf of a particular bank partnered with the brand.

 The KYC request for the customer is asynchronous (meaning that the reply is not always immediate), so you must configure a webhook to listen for KYC events.